 Natural colors in texturized soy matrix.

-Whatever the positive claim you have decided to bestow on your food product, think of natural colors as an enhancing tool for visual appeal that can communicate valuable traits like freshness, flavor identity, intensity, and deliciousness.
+Whatever the positive claim you have decided to bestow on your food product, think of natural colours as an enhancing tool for visual appeal that can communicate valuable traits like freshness, flavor identity, intensity, and deliciousness.

 Related posts